The Best RV Parks in Every State

 Texas: Yogi Bear’s North Texas Jellystone Park, Burleson

-If you're traveling with kids, Yogi Bear's North Texas Jellystone Park is the perfect spot to keep them entertained just 20 minutes from Fort Worth and 50 minutes from Dallas.
+If you’re traveling with kids, Yogi Bear’s North Texas Jellystone Park is the perfect spot to keep them entertained just 20 minutes from Fort Worth and 50 minutes from Dallas.
 The RV park has tons of activities like family dance parties, a water park, hay rides, laser tag, ga-ga ball, pools, and much more.
 Choose a red carpet RV site with extra large full hook-up sites with grill, fire pit, and patio for $89 per night or $59 to $69 for standard sites.
 Texas made the list of the best states in America for road trips.
+If you plan on going, make sure you pack these road trip essentials.

 Utah: Shooting Star RV Resort, Escalante